All Your Bidet FAQs, Answered

 I see Bio Bidet offers multiple-year warranties.
 What’s covered under warranty?

 The Bio Bidet warranty covers parts, labor, and return shipping.
+Depending on the product, our customers enjoy a three-year limited warranty or a full warranty.

 If we haven’t answered your question here, feel free to reach out to us for more information!
 Call (847) 458-2334 or email support@biobidet.com with your bidet questions.